midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 > Production, Decoration and Use*, ed.
 Richard Gameson (Cambridge:
 > Cambridge University Press, 1994), pp. 182-83 (article pp. 177-204).
 >
-> Zigrosser, Carl, "The Philip S. Collins Collection of Mediaeval
+> Zigrosser, Carl, “The Philip S. Collins Collection of Mediaeval
-> Illuminated Manuscripts," *Philadelphia Museum of Art Bulletin* 58,
+> Illuminated Manuscripts,” *Philadelphia Museum of Art Bulletin* 58,
 > no. 275 (Autumn 1962): pp. 20-21 (article pp. 3-34).
 >
-> Gardiner, Henry G., "The Samuel S. White, 3rd, and Vera White
+> Gardiner, Henry G., “The Samuel S. White, 3rd, and Vera White
-> Collection," *Philadelphia Museum of Art Bulletin* 63, no. 296/297
+> Collection,” *Philadelphia Museum of Art Bulletin* 63, no. 296/297
 > (January 1, 1968): p.
 118, no. 118 (article pp. 71-150).

 \[note that the page or page range where a manuscript is mentioned is